shibinsv/Wifi-Distance-Calculator/README.md

 Application that connects with the GCP to get the coordoinates of the wifi mac-address.

-Note: Cureent estimation is wrong
+Note: Current estimation is wrong and still being worked upon.